mqanneh/facebook-comments-block/README.txt

 * If the block did not appear:

-  - check if you have entered a correct FACEBOOK APP ID, leave it blank in case you don't have a Facebook app.
+  - Check if you have entered a correct FACEBOOK APP ID, leave it blank in case you don't have a Facebook app.

 -- MAINTAINERS --